davidzeng0/sange/README.md

 **known issue: the default TLS library (gnutls) that ships with ffmpeg causes an infinite loop. building with OpenSSL fixes that issue.**
 **running with jemalloc helps with memory leaks**

+before installing, make sure ffmpeg and its libraries are not already on the machine<br>
+by uninstalling all libav*-dev and libav* packages and deleting any manual installations of ffmpeg and its libraries to avoid issues
 ```bash
 apt install pkg-config libssl-dev libmp3lame-dev libopus-dev libvorbis-dev nasm